A System and Organization Controls (SOC) report is like a letter grade in a restaurant window.

 This part explains the most important aspects of your internal control environment.
 Examples include:

 - Information systems

-- Risk assessment policies/processes
+- Risk management and risk assessment policies/processes

 - Monitoring strategies